myersm0/transparent-poker/README.md

 **Clean and clear open source poker.
 Online or off.**

 A full-featured Texas Hold'em game built for transparency: no ads, no pay-to-win, no in-app purchases.
-Just play poker.
+Just serious poker with a fully open source codebase.

 ## What This Is
+This is poker for fun, practice, and competition — not money.
+There are no real-money stakes here.
 - **Offline play** — Full game with configurable rules-based AI opponents.
 No account, no internet, no cost.
 - **Open source** — See exactly how the game works.
 - **Terminal-first** — Fast, lightweight, runs anywhere.